jsmvalente/ldRouting/README.md

 # ldRouting

-ldRouting in an golang implementation of a lightning distributed routing node.
+ldRouting is a golang implementation of a lightning distributed routing node.
 It fully conforms to the (unreleased) specification of the lightning distributed routing protocol and is, in the current state, capable of:

 - [x] Find Routes between two public lighting nodes
 - [x] Register new LDR addresses